kaizen-ai/kaizenflow/documentation/notes/general.md

   when I learned English (late in life at 25 starting from no-English-whatsoever, so you can do it too)

+# Vacation policy

+## Vacation
+- We don't count the vacation days
+    - We expect people to take vacations on a as-needed basis in a responsible way

+## Taking days off
+- If you need to take some day off here and there, please send an email to the ORG folks (Tanya, Ilya, Paul, GP) as soon as you know the dates
+    - Please indicate the days you need to be off
+    - Indicate if you are going to be completely unreachable ("I am going to go for a hike in Antarctica, that has known to have spotty WiFi") vs you still have your phone / computer in case of emergency

+## Mark the calendar
+- Once it's confirmed that it's ok to take the days off
+    - Mark the calendar, creating an event spanning multiple days with a title "XYZ is OOO" (OOO = Out Of the Office)
+    - Send an email to the entire team with an heads up
+        - "I am going on vacation from ... to ....
+I won't be reachable unless for emergencies"
+    - Remind people like 1 week before the day that your time off is coming up
+    - Think about what

+## Long vacations
+- E.g., for Christmas, New Year, summer break
+- We try to take vacation all together whenever possible
+    - Small startups often implement a shutdown where everybody goes in vacation at the same time
+- The reasons for this (counter-intuitive) approach are:
+    1) We don't have redundancy for all roles
+        - If one team member for which we don't have extra coverage is on vacation, it might not be possible for the rest of the team to make progress
+        - So the people that are "working" work with low efficiency or are stuck
+    2) It's difficult and stressful for who goes on vacation to get back and rebuild the state of what happened while on vacation
+        - There are thousands of emails sent by others that one needs to catch up with
+        - Part of the state is lost
+        - Fixes were not reviewed, new bugs entered the system, ...
+- For all these reasons, in the end, the vacation period becomes the union of the vacation of all the team members
+    - We want to maximize the overlap of each team member vacation

+## When you are off, you are off
+- Completely disconnect and recharge
+    - Don't think about work
+    - Vacation means "vacate"
+- If you want to catch up on reading (e.g., "The pragmatic programmer", technical papers on machine learning), that's fine

 # Mix (to reorg)

 ## Use the tools we have